Nail your brand positioning and messaging

 A strong brand isn't easy to build - it can take years to establish.
 As head of brand at Atlassian, I can tell you it's not just how you want your customers to perceive you; it's also strategy, research, copywriting, designing, concepting, and most importantly an exercise in reality to ensure that you're basing everything you do off of the actual offering and not what you think it should be.

 While brand does involve a hundred different aspects, we'll focus on the two main ones that make up your brand: positioning and messaging.
 In a nutshell, brand positioning is the concise statement of why you're different, and brand messaging is the detailed description of what you do to make that statement true.

-Rethink your positioning statement.
-It's time to put our research and soul searching to work.
-Using the same framework and questioning from step 1, rewrite your positioning with the new knowledge of your landscape and what it will take to stand out.
+Update your positioning statement.
+Using the same framework and questioning, rewrite your positioning with the new knowledge of your brand landscape and what it will take to stand out.

-Build the message house.
-Using our positioning statement as our north star, we build our messaging using this message house template.
+Build the messaging house.
+Using your positioning statement as your north star, build your messaging house.
 The main components are:

 - Brand position: This is simply the positioning statement you created in step 4.

 - Value pillars: Focus on 3-4 main value props that solve a pain point for your target audience.
 These are what make you stand out in your space, but remember, don't try and be everything for everyone.
 Be specific.

 - Product promise and proof points: Your product promise is your explanation of your value pillar.
 If your pillar is "Health conscious cookies," then your product promise is why that's true.
 Highlight actual proof points in your offering that can map back to each value pillar.

 - Emotional benefits: When you offer value, you evoke an emotional response for your customer.
 For our "health conscious cookies" value, the emotion a customer might feel could be "I feel healthy because I know I'm putting real, unprocessed ingredients in my body."